-TTS is preparing classrooms across campus for hybrid teaching and learning in order to allow students to attend class sessions remotely at the same time as those who attend in person.
-In these multi-modality / dual-modality classrooms, instructors will have flexibility in how they include remote students and, at instructor discretion, make recordings of class sessions that can be made available to students on Canvas.
+Tufts Technology Services has more than 60 classrooms on the Medford campus set up for hybrid teaching and learning, so that students can attend class sessions remotely at the same time as those attending in person.
+All of these spaces offer Zoom and many offer Echo360 as well.
+Some also offer special Zoom Room software and additional hardware for interacting with remote students.
+Instructors have flexibility in these rooms with how they include remote students and, at instructor discretion, make recordings of class sessions to share with students on Canvas.

-See a list of classrooms equipped for multi-modality instruction on the Medford campus.
+See a list of Medford campus classrooms equipped for multi-modality instruction.
 Portable units will be available for rooms not on the list.

 - Technical checks are being conducted for every classroom on the Medford campus.

-- We will be adding signage in multi-modality rooms to clearly indicate which microphone and speaker should be selected in Zoom for an optimal experience.
+- New signage in multi-modality rooms clearly indicates which microphone and speaker should be selected for an optimal experience.

-- We are adding microphones to large lecture halls to make it easy for remote students to hear in-person students.
+- We have added microphones to large lecture halls to make it easy for remote students to hear in-person students.
 This includes Cohen, Hill Hall, ASEAN, Distler, Crane Room, Terrace Room, Elliot Pearson, Tisch MPR, Alumnae Lounge.

-- We will be installing acoustic control material in rooms where poor acoustics caused issues, including Alumnae Lounge, Hill Hall, and Paige Hall’s Crane Room and Terrace Room.
+- We have installed acoustic control material in rooms where poor acoustics caused issues, including Alumnae Lounge, Hill Hall, and Paige Hall’s Crane Room and Terrace Room.

-- We have upgraded computers in a good number of rooms.
+- We have upgraded computers in many of the rooms.

-- We are piloting a more immersive classroom experience for mixed modality rooms in Mugar and Cabot that includes an additional display configured automatically to display up to 49 remote students in Zoom even when the instructor is sharing his/her screen.
-We may add this capability to additional rooms as the semester progresses.
+- We have piloted a more immersive classroom experience for mixed modality rooms in Mugar and Cabot that includes an additional display configured to automatically display up to 49 remote students in Zoom even when the instructor is sharing his/her screen.
+We will add this capability to additional rooms as the semester progresses.